Lilian Constantini

 Lilian Constantini (September 26, 1902 – January 5, 1982) was a French silent actress in the 1920s and 1930s.

 Early life

 Liliane Louise Hélène Chapiro-Volpert was born on September 26, 1902, in Paris.
 Her father, Boris Chapiro-Volpert, was a Russian-born chemist.
 Her mother was Louise Guesde.
 Her maternal grandfather, Jules Guesde, was a French journalist and Socialist politician.

 Career

 She was a silent actress, acting in the 1920s and 1930s.
 She took the stage name of Lilian Constantini.

 Personal life

 In 1943, she married Charles Schneider, a businessman who served as the Chairman of Schneider Electric from 1942 to 1960.
-Their daughter, Dominique Schneidre, is a novelist.
+Their daughter Dominique Schneidre is a novelist.
+Their other daughter, Catherine Schneider, is a former wife of director Roger Vadim.

 Death

 She died on January 5, 1982, in Saint-Tropez.